 After all, there’s only so much room you have in your freezer, but you can almost always find somewhere to stick a few (or several) cans of food.

 When it comes to canning, there are two different methods I recommend.

 Water Bath Canning

-This method is reserved for high-acid foods.
+This method uses hot water and is reserved for high-acid foods.
 That means things like jams, jellies, fruit preserves, and pickles.

 It’s NOT recommended for non-acidic foods (so, no meat/meat stock, non-acidic veggies/veggie stock, fish/seafood, or poultry).